Get Help : Family Violence

 The Family Law Act 1975

-Examples of behaviours that may constitute family violence include (but are not limited to):
+Examples of behaviors that may constitute family violence include (but are not limited to):

 In 2011, the definition of family violence in the Family Law Act was expanded to incorporate notions of coercion and control (which are not always accompanied by physical violence or threats).
 The new definition of family violence came into effect on 7 June 2012.